koich-dd/PDE-Solver/README.md

 #### Eigen

-Install Eigen from https://eigen.tuxfamily.org as tar.gz or zip format, and extract it in the project directory.
+Download Eigen from https://eigen.tuxfamily.org as tar.gz or zip format, and extract it in the project directory.
 Add the pass to eigen directory in C/C++: Edit Configuration (JSON) such as
 ```
 "includePath": [